-- 10.1 A test form, as defined in 3.2.11, is required for this test method.
-The form shall include the following features and allow for recording both the testing information and the test results: - 10.1.1 Metrics and corresponding measuring scales and ranges; - 10.1.2 Any additional testing features such as those that can reflect performance proficiency; - 10.1.3 Important notes to be recorded during the test, including particular fault conditions that occurred, the reason for abstaining, any observations by the administrator that could augment the recorded results in either positive or negative ways, or any comments that the operator requests to be put on the form; - 10.1.4 Testing administrative information as specified in 9.2.
+- 10.1 A test form, as defined in 3.2.10, is required for this test method.
+The form shall include the following features and allow for recording both the testing information and the test results: - 10.1.1 Metrics and corresponding measuring scales and ranges; - 10.1.2 Any additional testing features such as those that can reflect performance proficiency; - 10.1.3 Important notes to be recorded during the test, including particular fault conditions that occurred, the reason for abstaining, any observations by the administrator that could augment the recorded results in either positive or negative ways, or any comments that the operator requests to be put on the form: - 10.1.4 Testing administrative information as specified in 9.1. - 10.2 The test form shall be filled out completely.
+Subsection 10.3 specifies how to fill out a test form.
+In the situation where a field is not applicable, it shall be noted as such. - 10.3 The following designations shall be used to indicate the testing results: